 Burglary, Shop Lifting and other charges for stealing can be serious crimes.
 In fact, a first-degree burglary conviction can result in life in prison.
 If you are charged with crimes involving breaking and entering or theft, you need a criminal attorney to help defend you.

-Nathan Sheldon is an experienced criminal defense attorney.
+Nathan Sheldon is an experienced criminal defense attorney near you.
 As a former prosecutor, he understands how the criminal justice system works and what defense strategies to use in court.
 He is a member of the South Carolina Association of Criminal Defense Lawyers.

 There are several different types of burglary charges in South Carolina.
 Burglary is defined as the act of illegally entering with intent to commit a crime.
 Some factors that can increase the possible penalties are the time of day the break in happened, whether a weapon was used or taken, and if there are any previous convictions.

 In South Carolina, larceny (commonly known as theft) charges are based on value of the property that was taken.
 Prosecutors must prove the value of the property taken, as well as that it was not just borrowed.
 Hiring an experienced theft attorney can help make sure all options for your legal defense are explored.

 Shoplifting is theft from a store.
 Convictions for shoplifting carry similar penalties to other thefts, but are treated a little differently under the law.